Sustainable Future @ the Speed of Trust

 By Santhosh Jayaram

-Currently functioning as Global Head - Sustainability with one of the leading IT Companies in India.
-I was a partner with one of the leading professional services firm before this and lead the biggest advisory teams in the field of sustainability, ESG and Climate Change in Asia between 2012 - 2021.
-My interests spans beyond the subject space of Sustainability, ESG and Climate Change to Nature Photography and a bit of painting.
+Adjunct Professor of Practice at Amrita School for Sustainable Futures, Amrita Vishwa Vidyapeetam.
+I also function as advisor for a leading IT Services company in India and a couple of start-ups.
+Earlier I was a partner with one of the leading professional services firm and lead the biggest advisory teams in the field of sustainability, ESG and Climate Change in Asia.
+My other interests spans to Nature Photography and a bit of painting.
 I published 2 books "Still Speaking" Volume 1 & 2, in 2020.
-These books were a collection of photographs (Stills) and what they spoke to me.
+These books are a collection of photographs (Stills) and what they spoke to me.